San Gabriel Mountains: Locale

 The Range is bounded on the north by the Antelope Valley and the Mojave Desert and to the south by the communities of Greater Los Angeles.
 The south side of the range is almost continuously urbanized and includes the Los Angeles city communities of Sylmar, Pacoima, and Sunland-Tujunga, as well as cities and unincorporated areas of San Fernando, La Crescenta, La Cañada Flintridge, Altadena, Pasadena, Sierra Madre, Arcadia, Monrovia, Bradbury, Duarte, Azusa, Glendora, San Dimas, La Verne, Claremont, Upland, Rancho Cucamonga, Fontana, Rialto and West San Bernardino.
 The north side of the range is less densely populated and includes the city of Palmdale as well as the small unincorporated towns of Acton, Littlerock, Pearblossom, Valyermo, Llano, Piñon Hills, and Phelan.
 At the west end of the range lies the city of Santa Clarita.
 Within the mountains themselves are the small unincorporated communities of Mount Baldy, Wrightwood, Big Pines and Lytle Creek.

 Hydrology

 Melting snow and rain runoff on the south side of the San Gabriels' highest mountains give rise to its largest river, the San Gabriel River.
 Just to the west of Mount Hawkins, a north–south divide separates water running down the two main forks of the river and their tributaries.
 The West Fork, beginning at Red Box Saddle, runs 14 mi eastward, and the East Fork, starting north of Mount San Antonio, flows 18 mi south and west through a steep, rugged and precipitous gorge.
-The two meet at San Gabriel Reservoir and turn south, boring through the southern portion of the San Gabriels, emptying of the mountains near Azusa into the urban San Gabriel Valley, and eventually to the Pacific Ocean near Seal Beach.
+The two meet at San Gabriel Reservoir and turn south, boring through the southern portion of the San Gabriels, draining the mountains near Azusa, flowing into the urban San Gabriel Valley, and eventually to the Pacific Ocean near Seal Beach.